AnnaRandeberg/PG3402/README.md

 ```

 ### **2. Start the Project**
-Once all services are built, navigate to the `pg3402/docker` folder and run the following commands:
+Once all services are built, navigate to the `pg3402/docker` folder and run the following commands (ps remember to have Docker Dekstop running in the background):

 ```bash
 docker-compose down